Carroll Preston Baber research grant call for proposals

 CHICAGO – The American Library Association’s Office for Research and Statistics is now accepting applications for the Carroll Preston Baber Research Grant.
 The grant is given to one or more librarians or library educators who will conduct innovative research that could lead to an improvement in services to any specified group of people.

 The grant, up to $3,000, will be given to a proposed project that aims to answer a question of vital importance to the library community that is national in scope.
-The review panel criteria includes:
+Among the review panel criteria are:

 The Carroll Preston Baber Research Grant is funded by the American Library Association.